Last updated: 21/07/2026

 If you believe a child has provided us with personal information without appropriate parental involvement, please contact us at policy@exambeacon.com and we will take appropriate steps to address it.

-6. The AI study companion and automated processing
+6. Our Beacon, study partner and automated processing

 Exam Beacon uses artificial intelligence to provide tutoring, marking, and feedback.
 This means: